Frequently Asked Questions

 Yes!
 Only one certified monitor is required to be present at a monitoring event.

-Yes, as long as you (the teacher) are certified, and you ensure the data collected is accurate.
+No, only one certified monitor needs to be present, so as long as you (the teacher) are certified, you can collect and submit data.
 Your students do not need to get certified to monitor with you.